Civil Liberties Breaches

 I was aware at a young age that I wanted to pursue a career in law and keen to enter this challenging sector.
 I did A Level Law followed by an LLB (2:1) and am now progressing with LPC (Distinction average so far).

-After graduating from Hull University in May 2013 immediately sought employment at a local firm specialising in Personal Injury and Clinical Negligence were I started off within the fast track team gaining valuable experience handling my own case load.
+After graduating from Hull University in May 2013 immediately sought employment at a local firm specialising in Personal Injury and Clinical Negligence where I started off within the fast track team gaining valuable experience handling my own case load.

 I began working for Hudgell Solicitors in October 2014 and in May 2016 I was delighted to be given the opportunity to work within the experienced police claims department where I was given the immediate responsibility of handling my own police case.
 Actions against the police was always an area of law of which I had desire to work in born out of a keen interest in the criminal justice system.